AndyThomas-Dev/Django-Project/README.md

 # Django Project

 A web project in Python demonstrating use of the Django framework.
+The project encompasses both a blog and a projects section as well as an 'About' page.

-This application was built with the aid of a guide from [RealPython.com](https://realpython.com/get-started-with-django-1/#add-bootstrap-to-your-app).
+The website could be purposed for a variety of uses.
+For example, a developer wishing to showcase his projects alongside a personal blog.

 ## Commands